bsc-pm/dlb/doc/user_guide/source/overview.rst

 DROM offers an API to change the computational resources assigned to a process at run time.
 This can be useful if the application detects that it cannot use these resources efficiently and decides to release some of them.
-This component can be used by an external entity like a job scheduler or ressource manager to reallocate the ressource mitigating coarse-grain load imbalance.
+This component can be used by an external entity like a job scheduler or resource manager to reallocate the resource mitigating coarse-grain load imbalance.

 .. figure:: images/drom.png
   :width: 300pt
   :align: center

-  DROM moving CPU ressources between applications
+  DROM moving CPU resources between applications

 .. _talp_overview: